MarkovLyubomir/hubspot/README.txt

 The JavaScript tracking code can be found on the HubSpot Settings page, under External Site Traffic Logging.
 Copy and paste it directly into the configuration page and it will automatically be inserted into your site.

+If Webform submissions don't seem to be working, check the Drupal error log or enable the debugging system in this module's configuration page.
+Any HubSpot errors will then be emailed to you directly so you can diagnose the issue.

 Further Information
 -------------------